HieuHongHao/326Project/docs/final.md

 <img src="../demos/final/delete_project.gif">

 ## Feed
-- Toggle between "new", "top", and "github projects
+- Toggle between "new", "top", and "github projects"
 - Like and unlike a post
 - View post contents
 - Redirection to post-specific pages (project page)